YOU NEED TO KNOW ABOUT

 Thomas Ice is a pre-tribulation-rapture advocate, and there again ... history does serious damage to that view, but his below history lesson on the Premillinnium view is very well done ... in my opinion.
 I hope you enjoy reading it.
 And yes, I really can pronounce those names.
 LOL

-The obvious point to be seen here is ... for a doctrine to be credible, it must be seen in the literature of a majority of the first and second century church fathers, and in the Bible.
+The obvious point to be seen here is ... for a doctrine to be credible, it must be seen in the literature of a majority of the first and second century church fathers (who were not Gnostic), and in the Bible.
 The more recent any doctrine comes on the scene the more suspect it is.
+Gnostic Christians (an oxymoron) have had more influence on church doctrine from the first century onward than any Baptist or Pentecostal seminarian would even dare to guess.
+To put it another way, all Protestant and Evangelical doctrinal groups never completely left the Catholic church.
+Gnostic thought permeates Christendom, yet most Christians never even heard that word before.

 I copied these points from the net.
 The major point being that virtually every church father in the first three centuries was a PRE millennialists.
 Which shoots the Post and Amillennialist views down ... dead in the water.
 Logically ... if a doctrine starts somewhere in history sometime AFTER the first three centuries, how credible can it be?
 This completely shoots down a whole lot of so-called Christian religions that started in the 1800's, and a whole lot of them did.
 Can you name a few of them?
 Do you want me to?